Joy-extreme/E-Commerce-Order-Management-System/README.md

 # E-Commerce Order Management System

 ## Overview
 This is a role-based order management system designed for an e-commerce platform.
-The system supports three types of users with distinct access permissions and responsibilities, facilitating efficient order handling and product management across multiple outlets.
+The system supports four types of users with distinct access permissions and responsibilities, facilitating efficient order handling and product management across multiple outlets.

 ---